syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Filtering.md

 1. `create` - It is used to create the control at time of initialize.
 2. `read`   - It is used to read the Filter value selected.
-3. `write`  - It is used to assign the value selected for filtering.
+3. `write`  - It is used to render the control and assign the value selected for filtering.

 The following code example describes the above behavior.